 The Tenth Planet

-Dr Philip Sandifer’s essay on this story is very strange and interesting.
+Dr Elizabeth Sandifer’s essay on this story is very strange and interesting.
 Read it.

 The Big Finish audio adventure Spare Parts tells the story of the Genesis of the Cybermen.
 It’s unmissably good.